-1 2 [SECTION 14.
+1 [SECTION 14.
 VENUE.
-Unless otherwise provided by law, venue of an action against 3 an unincorporated nonprofit association brought in this state is determined under the statutes 4 applicable to an action brought in this state against a corporation.]
-5 Comment 6 7 1.
-This section is bracketed because many states have already satisfactorily solved this 8 issue.
+Unless otherwise provided by law other than this [act], venue 2 of an action against an unincorporated nonprofit association brought in this state is determined 3 under the statutes applicable to an action brought in this state against a corporation.]
+4 Comment 5 6 1.
+This section is bracketed because many states have already satisfactorily solved this 7 issue.
 A criterion used by all states for fixing venue is the county of residence of the defendant.
-9 If an aggregate view of a nonprofit association were taken, the association is resident in any 10 county in which a member resides.
-See Wright, Miller, & Cooper, 15 Federal Procedure & Practice 3812 (1986).
-Conforming to the entity view of an association, Section 15 rejects the 11 12 common law view.
+8 If an aggregate view of a nonprofit association were taken, the association is resident in any 9 county in which a member resides.
+See Wright, Miller, & Cooper, 15 Federal Procedure & 10 Practice 3812 (1986).
+Conforming to the entity view of an association, Section 15 rejects the 11 common law view.
 States have by statute modified the common law rule.
-Illinois, for example, 13 provides that "a voluntary unincorporated association sued in its own name is a resident of any 14 county in which it has an office or if on due inquiry no office can be found, in which any officer 15 resides."
+Illinois, for example, provides that "a voluntary unincorporated association sued in its own name is a resident of any 12 13 county in which it has an office or if on due inquiry no office can be found, in which any officer resides."
 Ill.
 Code Civ.
 Prac.
 Section 2-102(c).
-In many cases, however, a UNA will not have 16 an officer or an officer in the state.
-17 18 2.
-Most states specify as many as eight additional grounds for venue, including the 19 county in which the real estate that is the subject of the suit is situated and the county in which 20 the act causing, in whole or in part, the personal injury or other tort occurred.
-None of these 21 additional criteria present a special problem with respect to an unincorporated nonprofit 22 association.
-23 24 Derivation: Principle #17.
-25 26 27 SECTION 15.
-MEMBER HAS NO AGENCY POWER.
-A member of an 28 unincorporated nonprofit association is not an agent of the association solely by reason of being 29 a member.
-30 Comment 31 32 1.
-The purpose of this section is to make it clear that a person's status as a member does 33 not by itself make that person an agent of the UNA.
-This is contrary to partnership law where 34 the general partners are considered to be general agents of the partnership and can bind the partnership for acts in the ordinary course of business.
-Agency and the power to bind in a UNA 35 36 are determined under the enacting state's agency law.
+In many cases, however, a UNA will not have 14 15 an officer or an officer in the state.
+16 17 2.
+Most states specify as many as eight additional grounds for venue, including the 18 county in which the real estate that is the subject of the suit is situated and the county in which 19 the act causing, in whole or in part, the personal injury or other tort occurred.
+None of these 20 additional criteria present a special problem with respect to an unincorporated nonprofit 21 association.
+22 23 Derivation: Principle #17.
+24 25 26 SECTION 15.
+MEMBER NOT AN AGENT.
+A member of an unincorporated 27 nonprofit association is not an agent of the association solely by reason of being a member.
+28 Comment 29 30 1.
+The purpose of this section is to make it clear that a person's status as a member does 31 not by itself make that person an agent of the UNA.
+This is contrary to partnership law where 32 the general partners are considered to be general agents of the partnership and can bind the 33 partnership for acts in the ordinary course of business.
+Agency and the power to bind in a UNA are determined under the enacting state's agency law.
 See Section 3(a).
-Under agency law the 37 managers of a UNA would in most cases be considered as having apparent authority to bind the manager would be considered to be an agent of the UNA but this is because that person is a
+Under agency law the 34 35 managers of a UNA would in most cases be considered as having apparent authority to bind the 36 UNA for acts in the ordinary course of the UNA's business.
+Therefore a member who is also a 37 manager would be considered to be an agent of the UNA but this is because that person is a 38 manager as well as a member of the UNA, and therefore the agency authority is not "solely by 39 reason of being a member."
+Under agency law, a member might have actual authority to bind the UNA or might have apparent authority to bind the UNA because of the member's established course of dealing with third parties or under an estoppel theory.
+Again, the member's agency